algoaccess/edison_mod_kernel_image_gen/README.md

 # edison_mod_kernel_image_gen
 This project contains convenience shell scripts that modifies and recompiles the Intel Edison kernel with USB-Serial and USB-Ethernet driver support without much intervention.
-You can optionally resize the rootfs partition for the Yocto kernel. by specifying the new partition size as a command-line argument.
+You can optionally resize the rootfs partition for the Yocto kernel by specifying the new partition size as a command-line argument.

 The output includes both the Yocto and optionally the Ubilinux image using the second shell script.
 You can compile a Debian distribution with a provided shell script too.